sap-tutorials/Tutorials/tutorials/ml-fs-sapui5-topic-detection/ml-fs-sapui5-topic-detection.md

 ### You will learn
 In this tutorial, you will learn how to quickly integrate the **Topic Detection** SAP Leonardo Machine Learning Functional Services published from the SAP API Business Hub sandbox in a SAPUI5 application.

+The **Topic Detection** service allows you to extracts topics from documents and scores them according to the most relevant topics.

 You will then be able to substitute the **Topic Detection** services with any other SAP Leonardo Machine Learning Functional Services that consumes text content.

 ### Time to Complete